Estonia in the Eurovision Song Contest 2015: Competing entries

+Shows

 Semi-finals

-Two semi-finals took place on 7 and 14 February, hosted by Helen Sürje and Indrek Vaheoja with additional commentary provided by Mart Juur and Peeter Oja.
-The live portion of the show was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios on 30 January and 1 February 2015, were screened.
-In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote.
+The two semi-finals took place on 7 and 14 February 2015, hosted by Helen Sürje and Indrek Vaheoja.
+The live portion of the shows were held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios on 30 January and 1 February 2015, were screened.
+In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 18,507 votes in the first semi-final and 38,094 votes in the second semi-final.
 The jury panel that voted in the semi-finals consisted of Owe Petersell, Mare Väljataga, Alar Kotkas, Peedu Kass, Erik Morna, Marie Vaigla, Valner Valme, Grete Paia, Koit Toome, Sander Mölder and Anneliis Kits.

 Final

 The final took place on 21 February 2015 at the Nordea Concert Hall in Tallinn, hosted by Marko Reikop and Henrik Kalmet.
 The five entries that qualified from each of the two preceding semi-finals, all together ten songs, competed during the show.
 The winner was selected over two rounds of voting.
 In the first round, a jury (50%) and public televote (50%) determined the top three entries to proceed to the superfinal.
 The public vote in the first round registered 76,087 votes.
 In the superfinal, "Goodbye to Yesterday" performed by Elina Born and Stig Rästa was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 90,417 votes.
 In addition to the performances of the competing entries, rapper Suur Papa, the band Junk Riot and the Tartu Rock and Pop Institute performed as the interval acts.
-The jury panel that voted in the first round of the final consisted of Genka (musician), Ines (singer-songwriter), Ingrid Kohtla (Tallinn Music Week organiser), Kristjan Hirmo (DJ), Els Himma (singer), Priit Hõbemägi (culture critic), Koit Raudsepp (Raadio 2 presenter), Iiris (singer), Reigo Ahven (drummer), Kristjan Randalu (pianist and composer) and Tanja (musician and choreographer).
+The jury panel that voted in the first round of the final consisted of Genka (musician), Eda-Ines Etti (singer), Ingrid Kohtla (Tallinn Music Week organiser), Kristjan Hirmo (DJ), Els Himma (singer), Priit Hõbemägi (culture critic), Koit Raudsepp (Raadio 2 presenter), Iiris Vesik (singer), Reigo Ahven (drummer), Kristjan Randalu (pianist and composer) and Tanja (musician and choreographer).